Louis W. Sullivan

-Louis Wade Sullivan (born November 3, 1933) is an American physician, author and educator who served as the Secretary of the United States Department of Health and Human Services during President George H. W. Bush's Administration and was Founding Dean of the Morehouse School of Medicine.
+Louis Wade Sullivan (born November 3, 1933) is an American physician, author and educator who served as the United States Secretary of Health and Human Services under President George H. W. Bush and was Founding Dean of the Morehouse School of Medicine.

 Biography

 He was born in Atlanta, although his parents moved to rural Blakely, Georgia, shortly after he was born.
 His father was a mortician and his mother a teacher.
 His parents sent him, and his brother Walter, to live with friends in Atlanta during the school year where there were better public schools.
 By age 5, with inspiration from his family physician and encouragement from teachers and parents, Sullivan had decided he would pursue a career in healthcare.

 In 1950, Sullivan graduated from Atlanta's Booker T. Washington High School as Class Salutatorian.
 He then enrolled at Morehouse College and graduated magna cum laude in 1954, before earning his medical degree, cum laude, from Boston University in 1958.
 His postgraduate training included internship and residency in internal medicine at New York Hospital – Cornell Medical Center (1958–60), a clinical fellowship in pathology at Massachusetts General Hospital (1960–61), and a research fellowship in hematology at the Thorndike Memorial Laboratory of Harvard Medical School, Boston City Hospital (1961–63).

 He is certified in internal medicine and hematology, holds a mastership from the American College of Physicians and is a member of Phi Beta Kappa and Alpha Omega Alpha academic honor societies.

 Sullivan was an instructor of medicine at Harvard Medical School from 1963–64, and an assistant professor of medicine at Seton Hall College of Medicine from 1964–66.
 In 1966, he became co-director of hematology at Boston University Medical Center and, a year later, founded the Boston University Hematology Service at Boston City Hospital.
 Sullivan remained at Boston University until 1975, holding positions as assistant professor of medicine, associate professor of medicine, and professor of medicine.
 In his teaching, he specialized in "sickle-cell anemia and blood disorders related to vitamin deficiencies".

 He married E. Ginger Williamson, an attorney, on September 30, 1955.
 They have three children.

 Sullivan is a member of Alpha Phi Alpha fraternity.

 In 1992, he received the Golden Plate Award of the American Academy of Achievement.
 In 2000, he received an honorary degree in Doctor of Letters from Oglethorpe University.